stfc/PSyclone/examples/stub_generation/README.md

-# PSyclone Sub Generation
+# PSyclone Stub Generation

-PSyclone provides a utility to generate a Kernel's argument list and it's datatypes from the Kernel metadata.
+PSyclone provides a utility to generate a Kernel's argument list and its datatypes from the Kernel metadata.
 This is useful for people developing new Kernels or modifying existing ones to make sure their implementation has the correct number and type of arguments.